-Dogs may lick their owners because they simply just like the taste of the skin.
+Dogs may lick their people because they simply just like the taste of the skin.
 This may be caused by traces of food on your skin or just the taste of salt and scents on your skin.
 Or, maybe your dog just really likes the taste of your face cream or body lotion.
 It’s the same when dogs are licking the bowl, the floor after a spill, or the counter after you’ve been cooking – they simply just like the taste.

-To attract attention
+To get attention

-To seek attention, dogs may lick your arm, hand or your face.
-First they might try to attract your attention with a tap using the paw, a nose nudge or barking.
+Another reason why dogs lick you is to get your attention.
+First, they might try to attract your attention with a tap using the paw, a nose nudge or barking.
 But if they noticed that you do not pay attention to these attempts, they may start licking.
 Dogs who want attention may lick your arm, hand or your face.